All Episodes

 Did you buy the painting?

-Because they wrote an article about me today and they never called me.
+You know, Politico, apparently they only give editorial control to the Hillary Clinton campaign because they wrote an article about me today and they never called me.

-They never wanted to know what I'm doing with the forgotten man painting.
+They never wanted to know what I'm doing with the Forgotten Man painting.

 And by the way, why is it anybody's business what I do with something I buy?

-You know, remember the whole thing about well, Hannity, did you fly Newt Gingrich to meet Donald Trump in Indiana?
+You know, remember the whole thing about, well, Hannity, did you fly Newt Gingrich to meet Donald Trump in Indiana?

 And my answer, it's none of your business what I do.